YatFungLoo/learning-WebGL/README.md

 Some additional controls, for example damping will stop occuring when camera is not being updated by mouse.
 Putting `.update()` inside `requestAnimationFrame()` will let the animation continue to update.

+## Lesson 7

+### Viewport resizing

+Adjusting website's css allows better immersion for the users.
+Best practice to try the website with camera control disabled to check for overflow if user happens to not be able to control the camera due to different devices/browser combo being used.

+1. margin and padding
+2. hide overflow (scrolling)
+3. blue highlight outline

+When handling resizing windows, remember to handle both the camera and the render resize, they are seperate.

+### Pixel ratio

+Higher resolution display like Apple's retina allows software pixel to divided into more tinier pixel to make render sharper, the amount of pixel per row or column multiplied by this is the pixel ratio.
+Pixel ratio of 2 render a single pixel into 4, smart phones tiny 4k display goes up to 5.

+Find devie pixel ratio with `window.devicePixelRatio` and set it to renderer.

+### Fullscreen

+Using either a button or an event (e.g. 'dblclock'), remember to support older devices.